The integrity body added, however, that the number of reports could potentially rise depending on the result of ongoing investigations.

 The number of suspicious activity reports for football fell 44.4% to 10 in Q1, while table tennis alerts rose marginally to 10.

 There were four reports for volleyball matches, three for pool and one for esports.

 Geographically, the majority of the reports were generated in Europe.
 There were 23 in total for the continent, including five table tennis reports from Germany and four from Russia, as well as three pool matches in the UK.

-There were 10 suspicious betting patterns were flagged in Asia, of which six dealt with tennis and four dealt with football.
+There were 10 suspicious betting patterns flagged in Asia, of which six dealt with tennis and four dealt with football.
 A further four matches were flagged in South America, two in Africa and one each for North America and Oceania.